Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: Conclusion

 \section{Conclusion}

-Within our work, we improve the capability of geometry-based drift compensation algorithms.
-We determine the \gls{los} parameters---delay and phase---by applying a Kalman filter on the \gls{hrpe} multipath components.
-A comparison of these values to the \gls{rtk}-\gls{gnss}-derived ground truth of the \gls{los} facilitates the compensation of oscillator drifts in a multisensor channel sounding system while maintaining phase changes due to transmitter and receiver movement.
-Furthermore, we propose the relative residual power as a metric to quantify the compensation performance of the presented drift correction algorithms.
-Evaluating the synchronization quality on the sensing accuracy of a passive target, we are capable of reducing the delay and Doppler \glspl{rmse} from \qty{14.76}{\nano\second} to~\qty{6.06}{\nano\second} and~\qty{4.61}{\hertz} to \qty{1.68}{\hertz}, respectively.
+Within our work, we extend geometry-based drift compensation algorithms for post-processing of distributed multi-node channel sounding data by employing a symbol-wise \gls{hrpe} algorithm and a Kalman filter for explicit \gls{los} determination.
+We demonstrate that this extension facilitates the estimation and correction of time-varying \gls{cfo} and \gls{sfo} under rich multipath propagation from the measurements.
+In addition, we show that the relative residual power is a suitable metric to quantify the compensation performance of different drift correction algorithms.
+Evaluating the synchronization quality on the sensing accuracy of a passive target, we are capable of reducing the delay-Doppler \glspl{rmse} by \qty{60}{\percent} and relative residual powers by at least \qty{5}{\decibel}.

-The presented algorithm is designed to perform drift correction on recorded channel sounding data.
-Our approach yields sounding data with coarse coherence, a continuously differentiable phase progression over a large time-scale, comparable to that observed in practical communication systems.
-Moreover, future operational \gls{icas} systems will require such smooth phase progression over much shorter time-scales, known as coherent processing intervals.
-The coarsely compensated data obtained with our \gls{los} tracking approach, therefore, offers a promising foundation for research on operational phase correction algorithms for \gls{icas}.
+Although the developed algorithm itself is not suitable for real-time implementation, the concept of combining an explicit \gls{los} estimation step with a Kalman filter has the potential to facilitate the distributed synchronization of operational communication and sensing systems.
+As these systems already employ synchronization utilizing dedicated signals, future research must assess whether the remaining offsets are still detrimental to sensing.
+In this scenario, the geometry-based synchronization bears the potential to further improve estimation accuracy in distributed systems.